reactjs/react.dev/src/content/reference/react/useTransition.md

 ### `startTransition(action)` {/*starttransition*/}

-The `startTransition` function returned by `useTransition` lets you mark a updates as a Transition.
+The `startTransition` function returned by `useTransition` lets you mark an update as a Transition.

 ```js {6,8}
 function TabContainer() {